Pair Dutch Delft Blue and White Covered Jars Circa 1770

 $2,600.00

-This pair of Dutch Delft blue and white covered jars, painted circa 1770, has the scale, clarity, and completeness that distinguish fine eighteenth-century examples.
-Fully composed on every side, they show careful planning and confident brushwork that allow them to command space in the round.
+This pair of Dutch Delft blue and white covered jars, painted circa 1770, has the scale, clarity, and completeness that distinguish strong eighteenth-century examples.

-The front of each jar presents a chinoiserie landscape with a standing figure in a garden and a boy observing from a terrace, all framed within formal lambrequins and scrolling ornament.
+The front of each jar presents a chinoiserie landscape with a standing figure in a garden and a boy observing from a terrace, framed within lambrequins and scrolling ornament.
 The reverse is equally considered, with flowering branches and a long-tailed bird that introduce movement and contrast.

 Dimensions: 13 inches high with stand; jars 12.5 inches high by 6 inches wide by 4.5 inches deep